 The rest of the paper is organized as follows.
 Section 2 provides an informal description of DynaMine, our pattern mining and error detection tool.
-In Section 3, we discuss the design choices that we made for DynaMine.
-Section 4 describes our revision history mining approach.
-Section 5 describes our dynamic analysis approach.
-Section 6 summarizes our experimental results for (a) revision history mining and (b) dynamic checking of the patterns.
-Sections 8, 9, and 10 present related and future work and conclude.
+Section 3 describes our revision history mining approach.
+Section 4 describes our dynamic analysis approach.
+Section 5 summarizes our experimental results for (a) revision history mining and (b) dynamic checking of the patterns.
+Sections 6, 7, and 8 present related and future work and conclude.